sourcegraph/sourcegraph-public-snapshot/doc/dev/architecture/life-of-a-code-intelligence-query.md

 The example above resolves the [git tree](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) (via `blob`) for the file `/baz/bonk.go`, then asks for the definitions under the cursor position `10:42`.
 The resolver for the `lsif` field can be found [here](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+%22func+%28r+*gitTreeEntryResolver%29+LSIF%28%22).

 The resolver for definitions, references, and hover fields within the `lsif` field are defined in the enterprise codeintel package.
 The definition resolver is [a method of `lsifQueryResolver`](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+lsifQueryResolver%29+definitions+file:codeintel+&patternType=literal), for example.
-These resolvers are very basic and simply call a method on the [lsif-server client](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+%22%29+Definitions%28%22+file:lsifserver/.*.go) that simply makes an HTTP request to the precise-code-intel-api-server (discussed below).
+These resolvers are very basic and simply call a method on the [lsif-server client](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+%22%29+Definitions%28%22+file:lsifserver/.*.go) that simply makes an HTTP request to the precise-code-intel-server (discussed below).

 It may be the case that the `lsif` field is not null, but there is no known definition for a particular source location.
 This happens in particular when a symbol is defined in a repository that does not also have (properly correlated) LSIF data.